Revision: Aug / 06:

 The company's investigation found that the manufacturer of the strap changed to a weaker grade of steel in December 2004, a grade that could not meet Ford's durability requirements.
 Ford declined to disclose the supplier's identity.

-Note from Ed.
-So much for manufacturing management standards and the millions
+m Ed.
+So much for manufacturing management standards & the millions Ford & its suppliers spent on ISO.

-IF I OWNED A FORD VAN, RATHER THAN PARK IT IN THE GARAGE I WOULD LIKELY PARK IT NEAR A FIRE HYDRANT:
+IF I OWNED A FORD VAN, RATHER THAN PARK IT IN THE GARAGE

 Ford Motor Co. issues a pair of safety recalls on certain '03-'04 E-Series full size vans and is asking dealers to ensure that some of the vehicles not be parked in enclosed structures due to fears of unattended engine fires.
 The auto maker is calling back E-Series Econoline work vans and Club Wagon passenger vans built between April 23, 2002, and April 30, 2004.
 The recalls regard two different safety problems, both of which could potentially lead to vehicle fires, according to two recall notices provided to Ward's.All affected vehicles were built at Ford's Lorain, OH, assembly operation.
 About 235,000 Econoline vans built between 2002 and 2003 are being called back to replace defective parts associated with the vehicle's antilock brake system.
 A diode in the ABS could short itself out, leading to overheating even in unattended vehicles.
 Because of the risk of unattended vehicle fires, Ford is warning against parking affected vehicles in enclosed structures, such as garages and parking structures.

 Additionally, Ford is recalling all E-Series vans with gasoline engines built between April 2002 and April 2004, including the affected Econolines, because air-filter paper was not properly manufactured.
+The paper is unable to prevent the filter from igniting when hot particles in the engine air system contact it, therefore leading to potential engine fires.

-The Ford Windstar and Manufacturing Management:
+and Manufacturing Management:

 We purchased a brand new Canadian made Ford Windstar in 1999.
 When we drove it off the lot we noticed mechanical problems already occurring.